Terra relies on volunteers, financial and in-kind donations to offer services and support our teen parents.

 At Terra, our specialized team tailors programs and services to meet the needs of each teen parent.
 Always safe, never judgemental.
 Learn more about what we have to offer our young families.

-Now Terra Centre for Teen Parents, our breadth of services has grown and continues to evolve.
+Our breadth of services has grown and continues to evolve.
 What started as a society focused on helping young moms complete their high school education is now an organization that offers a multi-faceted, comprehensive approach to helping young parents and their children reach their full potential.
-Terra now offers a variety of programs, including: Family Outreach, Services for Young Dads, Housing through Partnerships, Literacy Programs, Mental Health Support Services, Youth Leadership Program, and more.
+Terra now offers a variety of programs, including:

 We are able to accept young parents at whatever point they are at in their journey and tailor our services to meet their distinct needs and circumstances.
 We understand that each young parent’s experiences are unique to them and our Starting Point program reflects that.

-Most importantly, Terra contributes to the well-being of our community’s most vulnerable children.
-Teen parents gain valuable skills and become more knowledgeable about infant care, bonding, attachment, developmental play, guiding behaviors and positive discipline that increase their capacity to parent more effectively and create a solid foundation on which to build a family life.
+Most importantly, Terra contributes to the well-being of the children of teen parents.
+We create opportunities for teen parents to develop their parental strengths and become more knowledgeable about infant care, bonding, attachment, developmental play, guiding behaviours and positive discipline that increase their capacity to parent more effectively and create a solid foundation on which to build a family life.

 Our staff team uses an integrated service model meaning that at Terra we all work together with the parent to help ensure they achieve their goals and that our services meet their needs.
 Many young parents access numerous programs at one time from across the agency including counselling and childcare at Braemar School, housing, community outreach, group support and others.
 The parent and the service team work collectively – sharing information and jointly planning who and how services will be provided.